About the Fourth Sochi International Film Festival & Awards

 SIFFA UK 2019 PRESS RELEASE

-More than 150 guests, including Cheltenham Twinning Association’s Martin Kimber, donned gowns and black tie for the SIFFA’19 UK London celebrations, which follow after the main annual SIFFA event in the Russian Black Sea coastal resort of Sochi.
+A full house of 150 specially selected guests from the legal and film worlds donned gowns and black tie for the SIFFA’19 UK Gala celebrations, which are held shortly after the main event in the Russian Black Sea coastal resort of Sochi in December each year.

-The SIFFA’19 UK Gala Awards ceremony featured best-selling Royal biographer and TV star Lady Colin Campbell giving honours to winners, alongside the President of Russia’s Guild of Film Critics, Kirill Razlogov, and sublime Russian sculptress Irina Lagoshina.
+The Awards ceremony featured best-selling Royal biographer and TV star Lady Colin Campbell giving the SIFFA honours to winners, alongside the President of Russia’s Guild of Film Critics, Kirill Razlogov, and sublime Russian sculptress Irina Lagoshina.

-Cheltenham’s Twinning Association leader Martin Kimber told the SIFFA’19 UK guests: “We would very much like SIFFA to come to us and stage an event like this in our town of Cheltenham, Sochi’s twin for 60 years now.
+Cheltenham’s Twinning Association leader, Martin Kimber, told the SIFFA’19 UK guests: “We would very much like SIFFA to come to us and stage an event in our town, Sochi’s twin for 60 years now.
 Cheltenham Council would, I believe, be very favourable for SIFFA to come to our Gloucestershire jewel.
 Our door is open.”

 During a tough chapter in UK-Russian relations I was pleased to have been able to attend Luba's special evening...
 Luba , you are a brave and valiant woman to spearhead such a high-profile project in a hostile environment.
 But those of us who spent the 23rd with you had the privilege of breathing the same air as the legendary Stephen Frears, the American star Nick Nolte and the superb string ensemble (KANDOUR QUARTET).